robinmattern/FRDocs_dev01-robin/Setup/fr0302_Setup-Hardening-Ubuntu.md

 ![Check Unattended Upgrades](./images/fr0302-10_Ubuntu-Check-Unattended-Upgrades.png "Check Unattended Upgrades")

-- Reboot Warnings will occur on the console.
-Here is a sample:
+- For your information only... here's a sample Reboot Warning that will occur on the console at 2:30am

 ![Sample Console Warning](./images/fr0302-10_Ubuntu-Sample-Console-Warning.png "Sample Console Warning")

 11. Reboot the server

+- From the console prompt enter:

 ```
-From the console prompt enter:

-clear

 reboot

-After reboot Bitvise will reconect
 ```

+- Close the terminal window and Bitvise will automatically reconnect

+- Open a New terminal window

 ----
 ### 5. Secure Shared Memory 0:05